vinagr/vinagr.github.io/_teaching/2017-fall-ae-analysis.md

 location: "Auburn, Alabama"
 ---

 This course was taught every fall from 2017 to 2024.
 This is a graduate level course, with emphasis on differential equations and applications to aerospace related problems.

+Course description
+===
 Topics include
 1. First order ODE
 1. Second Order ODE
 1. ODE Systems